AlirieGray/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Evan met the Unicorn King who granted him magic powers.
-Then Gary Gygax shows up and fucks shit up.
+Then Gary Gygax shows up on a bronze dragon and lays waste to the zoo.
+With his new magic powers, Evan helps the Unicorn King defeat Gary Gygax and slay his dragon.
 The end.

 ## Cast